IRANIAN-BACKED FORCES RAISE STAKES. ROCKET ATTACK KILLS SEVERAL U.S. COALITION TROOPS IN IRAQ

 In the region of Greater Idlib, Turkish-backed groups, including those linked with al-Qaeda, are preparing to sabotage another ceasefire deal.
 They reinforced their positions north of the M4 highway and east of Jisr al-Shughur and declared that they are not planning to withdraw from any areas south of the highway.
 These statements go contrary to Turkish claims that preparations for the creation of a security zone in the area and the start of joint Turkish-Russian patrols are successfully in progress.
 Despite these, Ankara continues blaming the Syrian government for supposed violations of the Moscow deal and threatening it with military action should the ceasefire be violated.
 It seems that Turkey once again seeks to sweep agreements regarding the withdrawal and neutralization of radicals under the carpet, thus pushing the region into a new round of military escalation.

+- M4 Highway Remains Blocked Less Than A Day Before First Planned Russian-Turkish Patrol (Video)

+- Escalation In Daraa’s Tafas After Assassination Attempt On Former Rebel Commander

-- RGC General Reportedly Killed By US Strikes On Kata’ib Hezbollah In Iraq
+- Map Update: Locations Of US Strikes On Alleged Iranian-linked Targets In Iraq

-- Syria Finalizing Reconstruction Works At Khneifis and al-Sharqiya Phosphate Factories (Photos)

 Leave a Reply